Overview

 could be deemed as a potential conflict of interest.
 All clients referred to the Adviser by Fortifi Bank are

 given a Potential Conflict of Interest Disclosure Statement highlighting the arrangement.
-None of the
+In addition, the

 Mr. Schwab is licensed to offer insurance products.
 Mr. Schwab can offer these products to clients of the